Intsights/PySubstringSearch/README.md

 The module implements a method for searching.
 - `search` - Find different entries with the same substring concurrently.
 Concurrency increases as the index file grows in size with multiple inner chunks.
+- `search_multiple` - same as `search` but accepts multiple substrings in a single call

 ### Built With